rolling-sagas/rs-doc/components/README.md

 - Regeneration Button: *For instances when the generated content is broken*

-- Dice SFX: *Dice needs sound effects when rolling on the board*

 - Death: *We need a restart button (either from the chapter or  story)*

 - Public Edit: *Need a button to allow or disallow players to copy the story data and edit themselves*

--
+### Dice

+- Dice Visuals: *Players should be able to alter the design of their die*

+- Dice SFX: *Dice needs sound effects when rolling on the board*

+- Spending Luck: *Player can spend as much luck as they want on failed rolls (does not apply to luck rolls, damage rolls, sanity, or rolls to determine the amount of sanity points loss.)*

+    - Purpose is to make **luck** slightly more involved in gameplay.

 ### Combat